Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: System Model

 \subsubsection{Measured Network States}

-We assume that Wi-Fi devices have practical receiver sensitivities.
-In other words, if the path loss (in dB) between a STA and an AP exceeds a threshold $s_{\max}$ (in dB), the STA's transmissions cannot be detected or received by the AP.
-Consequently, this path loss cannot be measured from the network.
-For a given $k$-th STA, where $k = 1, \dots, K$, we collect and sort the APs that can detect the STA's signal into a list as
+In this paper, Wi-Fi devices are assumed to operate with practical receiver sensitivities.
+Specifically, if the path loss between a STA and an AP exceeds a threshold $s_{\max}$, the AP is assumed to be unable to detect or receive transmissions from the STA, and such path loss values cannot be measured by the network.
+To this end, for each STA, the APs capable of detecting its signal are identified and sorted into a list based on the measured path losses as follows:

 where $s_{k,a} \leq s_{\max}, \ \forall a \in \mathcal{A}_k$, and $|\mathcal{A}_k|$ denotes the number of APs capable of detecting STA $k$'s signal.
 The APs in \eqref{eq:sorted_ap_list} are sorted in ascending order of path loss from STA $k$, such that $s_{k,a_k(i)} \leq s_{k,a_k(j)}, \ \forall i < j$.
 Clearly, $a_k(1) = \hat{a}_k$, as $a_k(1)$ represents the AP with the minimum path loss to STA $k$, and STA $k$ is associated with this AP, as mentioned in Section \ref{subsec:wifi_net_configuration}.
 We denote STA $k$'s path loss to an AP in the above list, along with the location of the AP, as a state vector: